-The following assets may be purchased for the UCITS Fund:
+The Company may acquire the following assets for the UCITS Fund:

-- 1. Securities as specified in Section 5 of the "General Investment Terms and Conditions", albeit only those of the following classes: - a) interest-bearing securities denominated in a European currency, in particular government bonds, mortgage bonds (Pfandbriefe) and similar foreign bonds issued by financial institutions and secured by a land charge, municipal bonds, zero-coupon bonds, variable rate bonds, convertible bonds and warrant bonds, corporate bonds, certificated asset-backed securities and mortgage-backed securities, as well as other bonds linked to an asset pool.
-Depending on its assessment of the market situation, the Company can opt to focus on one or several of these types of security or to take a diversified investment approach; - b) equities and equity equivalent securities, but only if these are acquired by exercising conversion, subscription and option rights from convertible bonds and warrant bonds.
-Equities or equity equivalent securities acquired in this manner must, however, be sold within a period of six months; - c) index certificates and other certificates denominated in a European currency with a risk profile that correlates with the assets listed under a) or with the investment markets to which these assets are attributable. - 2. money market instruments pursuant to Section 6 of the "General Investment Terms and Conditions" if these are denominated in a European currency.
-Depending on its assessment of the market situation, the Company can opt to focus on one or several currencies or to take a diversified investment approach; - 3. bank deposits pursuant to Section 7 of the "General Investment Terms and Conditions" if these are denominated in a European currency.
-Depending on its assessment of the market situation, the Company can opt to focus on one or several currencies or to take a diversified investment approach; - 4.
+- 1. Securities as specified in Section 5 of the "General Investment Terms and Conditions", albeit only those of the following classes: - a) Interest-bearing securities, in particular government bonds, mortgage bonds (Pfandbriefe) and similar foreign bonds issued by financial institutions and secured by a land charge, municipal bonds, zero-coupon bonds, variable rate bonds, convertible bonds and warrant bonds, corporate bonds, certificated asset-backed securities and mortgage-backed securities, as well as other bonds linked to an asset pool.
+Depending on its assessment of the market situation, the Company can opt to focus on one or several of these types of security or to take a diversified investment approach.

+- b) Equities and equity equivalent securities, but only if these are acquired by exercising conversion, subscription and option rights from convertible bonds and warrant bonds.
+Equities or equity equivalent securities acquired in this manner must, however, be sold within a period of six months. - c) Index certificates and other certificates with a risk profile that correlates with the assets listed under a) or with the investment markets to which these assets are attributable. - 2.
+Money market instruments within the meaning of Section 6 of the "General Investment Terms and Conditions" that may also be denominated in foreign currencies.
+Depending on its assessment of the market situation, the Company can opt to focus on one or several currencies or to take a diversified investment approach. - 3.
+Bank deposits within the meaning of Section 7 of the "General Investment Terms and Conditions" that may also be denominated in foreign currencies.
+Depending on its assessment of the market situation, the Company can opt to focus on one or several currencies or to take a diversified investment approach. - 4.
 Investment units as specified in Section 8 of the "General Investment Terms and Conditions", albeit only units in investment funds with a risk profile that typically correlates with the investment markets to which the assets set out in Nos 1 to 3 are attributable.
-These funds can be either domestic or foreign investment funds in accordance with

-Section 8 of the "General Investment Terms and Conditions".
+These funds can be either domestic or foreign investment funds in accordance with Section 8 of the "General Investment Terms and Conditions".
 Depending on its assessment of the market situation, the Company can opt to focus on one or more investment funds.
 These may include investment funds that pursue an investment policy focused on a single investment market, or investment funds that take a diversified investment approach.